 If you have not received your bonus by these dates, email UITS Leveraged Services.

-If you are a student, after the end of each fall and spring semester, you will automatically receive a rollover of up to 300 pages of unused allotment from the semester just ended into the upcoming semester.
+If you are a student, after the end of each fall and spring semester, you will automatically receive a rollover of up to 12.00 print credits of unused allotment from the semester just ended into the upcoming semester.

-Note: A rollover of unprinted pages from the spring or summer semesters is not available for the fall semester.
+Note: A rollover of unprinted units from the spring or summer semesters is not available for the fall semester.

-Color printing is available at competitive rates; for prices and locations, see Color printing and graphics printers and plotters in the IUB STCs and RTCs Charges are billed through your bursar account at the end of each semester.
+Additional color printing is available at competitive rates; for prices and locations, see Color printing and graphics printers and plotters in the IUB STCs and RTCs

 Note: Any page printed from a color print device will be charged the color rate, even if the output is a black-and-white page.